-The rental costs of off-campus space are exempt from overhead calculation in accordance with the Uniform Guidance Appendix III to Part 200 Paragraph (C) (2) F&A distribution basis.
-Also refer to Section 200.68 Modified Total Direct Cost (MTDC)
+The rental costs of off-campus space is exempt from overhead calculation in accordance with the 2 CFR 200 Appendix III to Part 200 paragraph (C)(2) F&A distribution basis.
+Also refer to Section 200.68 Modified Total Direct Cost (MTDC).
+Refer to Financial Transaction Review document for complete discussion.